QR4.5.9 Testing The Theory

 14. What is dark energy?
 (4.7.7)

-Some of the above are covered shortly.
-If a quantum network defines the pixels of space, nothing is needed to keep point matter entities apart.
-If the quantum network transfer rate is one node per cycle, the speed of light will be a constant.
+These explanations assume only that the waves of quantum theory are processing waves on a network.
+If a quantum network defines space, it will then keep point matter entities apart.
+If the network transfer rate is one point per cycle, the speed of light will be constant.
 If electrons and neutrinos are phases of the same interaction, they will be brother leptons.
-If up and down quarks are phases of a three-axis interaction, there will be charges in thirds.
-If a quantum process creates matter, there must be anti-matter.
-Quantum processing explains more than inert particles pushed around by forces.
+If up and down quarks are phases of a three-axis interaction, they will have one-third charges.
+If a process creates matter, there must be anti-matter.
+One process can then explain what many particles can’t.

 Figure 4.20.
 Mandelbrot’s set, a.
 Main, b.
 Detail